 - ERISA & Plan Documents: Coverage must be clearly outlined in the official Summary Plan Description (SPD).
 Any changes must follow formal amendment procedures.

-- ACA Preventive Mandate: Note that chiropractic care is generally not included in the ACA's list of required preventive services that must be covered at 100%.
-Therefore, cost-sharing like deductibles and co-pays usually apply.
+- ACA Preventive Mandate: Chiropractic isn't included in the ACA's list of required preventive services covered at 100%, so cost-sharing like deductibles and copays usually apply.

 Actionable Steps for Employees and HR Leaders

-In conclusion, chiropractic care is commonly covered, but the future of benefits lies in strategically embedding such therapies into a cohesive system that rewards the healthy behavior it incentivizes.
-The goal is no longer just to pay for treatment, but to build a system where healthcare pays you back, transforming every preventive action into a step toward greater physical and financial security.
+Chiropractic care is commonly covered, but the future is about embedding these therapies into a system that rewards healthy behavior.
+The goal: healthcare that pays you back, turning every preventive action into a step toward greater physical and financial security.